 - Wilton's Music Hall, a Victorian original, still offers regular performances and a bar.

-- If you can't afford to stay in the high Victorian splendour of the St Pancras Renaissance hotel, you can take a fascinating guided tour to discover its past - and present.
+- If you can't afford to stay in the high Victorian splendour of the St Pancras Renaissance hotel, it's still worth trying to take a look inside to discover its past - and present.

 - The Black Friar is London's only art nouveau pub, and a real treat.